 Graduate seminars will vary in their scope and assignments.
-Some will stress original research and writing, some will emphasize intensive reading and historiographic discussion, some will dig deeply into a particular topic, whereas others will introduce students to a wide range of scholarship.
-Individual instructors will adopt very different approaches even when they are using similar terminology.
+Some stress original research and writing, some emphasize intensive reading and historiographic discussion, some dig deeply into a particular topic, whereas others introduce students to a wide range of scholarship.
+Individual instructors may adopt very different approaches even when they are using similar terminology.
 The best strategy is to inquire about the specific course, but here are some general tendencies: